GT1235/AsteroidDiscoveryResearch/README.md

 - All code was written by me, unless otherwise stated in the cell itself.
 - Since this was a multiyear research effort, there isn't one single notebook with all of the important code.
 Instead, each noteook hosts a different step of the AI pipeline.
 - I've left the notebooks unedited from my raw research work.
+- This code and processes are property of Gauri Todur.